A-345/A-345/README.md

   Hi there 👋

- I'm Anchal Jha
+  I'm Anchal Jha.

 - 🌱 I’m currently learning React and some other concepts.
 - 👯 I’m looking to collaborate with senior developers, so that I can improve.